zulip/zulip/docs/production/authentication-methods.md

    /home/zulip/deployments/current/manage.py logout_all_users
    ```

+#### SP-initiated Single Logout

+After configuring IdP-initiated Logout, you only need to set
+`SAML_ENABLE_SP_INITIATED_SINGLE_LOGOUT = True` in
+`/etc/zulip/settings.py` to also enable SP-initiated Logout.
+When this
+is active, a user who logged in to Zulip via SAML, upon clicking
+"Logout" in the Zulip web app will be redirected to the IdP's Single
+Logout endpoint with a `LogoutRequest`.
+If a successful
+`LogoutResponse` is received back, their current Zulip session will be
+terminated.

+Note that this doesn't work in the case of desktop and mobile application
+and is reserved to the browser.

 #### Caveats

-- This beta doesn't support using `SessionIndex` to limit which
+- This implementation doesn't support using `SessionIndex` to limit which
-  sessions are affected; it always terminates all logged-in sessions
+  sessions are affected; in IdP-initiated Logout it always terminates
-  for the user identified in the `NameID`.
+  all logged-in sessions for the user identified in the `NameID`.
+  In SP-initiated Logout this simply means that Zulip does not include
+  `SessionIndex` in the `LogoutRequest` to the IdP - however, that doesn't
+  seem to cause any undesired behavior with Keycloak.
 - SAML Logout in a configuration where your IdP handles authentication
   for multiple organizations is not yet supported.